delou007/time-zone-picker/README.md

 # Time zone picker
 The simple timezone picker.
-Made with dayjs package and parcel bundler.
+Made with dayjs, micromodal packages and parcel bundler.

 Just type "npm start" to start the server.